4ndr1j4/msg/README.md

       then use script:
         ./docker-compose-build-all-and-start.sh

-  * We can also build all without starting containers with this script:
+  * We can also build all without starting containers with this script(first chmod +x ./docker-compose-build-all-and-start.sh if needed):
     ./docker-compose-build-all.sh

     * And we can stop containers without deleting anything using: